 Burnout is an undeniable sign that something important in your life is not working.
 Take time to think about your hopes, goals, and dreams.
 Are you neglecting something that is truly important to you?
 Burnout can be an opportunity to rediscover what really makes you happy and to change course accordingly.

 Recovering from burnout: Acknowledge your losses

-- Loss of the idealism or dream with which you entered your career
+- Idealism or dream with which you entered your career

-- Loss of the role or identity that originally came with your job
+- The role or identity that originally came with your job

-- Loss of joy, meaning and purpose that make work – and life – worthwhile
+- Joy, meaning and purpose that make work—and life—worthwhile

 Source: Keeping the Fire by Ruth Luban